gschmutz/iot-vehicle-tracking-demo/README.md

 ![Alt Image Text](./images/mqtt-ui-messages.png "MQTT UI Connect")

-Alternatively you can also use the [MQTT.fx](https://mqttfx.jensd.de/) or the [MQTT Explorer](https://mqtt-explorer.com/) applications to browse for the messages on the MQTT broker.
-They are both available for installation on Mac or Windows.
+Alternatively you can also use the [MQTT.fx](https://mqttfx.jensd.de/), [MQTT Explorer](https://mqtt-explorer.com/) or [MQTTLens](https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm?hl=de) applications to browse for the messages on the MQTT broker.
+They are all available for installation on Mac or Windows.

 ### Setup Kafka Connect to bridge between MQTT and Kafka